zamaniamin/fastapi-shop/README.md

 ### Usage

-1. Start the FastAPI server:
+1. **Start the FastAPI server:**

     ```shell
     uvicorn apps.main:app --reload
     ```

-2. Access the API documentation at `http://localhost:8000/docs` to explore and interact with the API endpoints using the Swagger UI.
+2. **Access the API documentation at** `http://localhost:8000/docs` **to explore and interact with the API endpoints using the Swagger UI.**

 ## Customization

-This project is designed to be highly customizable to suit your eCommerce needs.
+FastAPI Shop is designed to be highly customizable to suit your eCommerce needs.
 You can extend and modify the project
 by:

 - Adding new API endpoints to handle additional features.